faranaktalebiii/python/README.md

 |9| Time To Second| Done |
 | 10| Second To time| Done |

+The exercises of the Third session include the following
 |  #  | Session 3 Exercise |
 | -  | -------------------| Desc.|
 |1| Count Word | Done | Enter The Sentence and Count the Word |